Journaling – “The recording of your thoughts today, for the recollection of your past tomorrow.”

 I realize reading the entries later that if it were not for that time I took to sit down and release my thoughts I probably would have kept them all bottled up inside.
 Something many people do, but it is definitely not a healthy way to deal with your thoughts and feelings.

-I never realized when I began journaling in my teen years how therapeutic it would be for me in my adult years.
+I never realized when I began journaling in my teenage years how therapeutic it would be for me in my adult years.
 I am thankful I began the habit early on in life because it has served me much good so far.
 As I grow older, I know I will only appreciate the process more and I plan to pass the tradition down to my children.

 There are some habits that are hard to develop, others that are hard to break, but this one is definitely one I’m glad I took the time to begin.
+I have often said that it is a form of therapy.
+I can definitely tell when I skip it during the day.
+My days are not as good as when I take the time to get my thoughts out on paper and out of my mind.

 Today’s Prayer Journaling Prompt: Write about your values and beliefs.
 What do you treasure and hold dear?
 What are the most important values that you hold?